01-edu/Branch-AI/one_exercise_per_file/week02/day03/ex04/audit/readme.md

 Check that `enc.categories_` returns`[array(['bad', 'neutral', 'good'], dtype=object)]`.

-2. This question is validated if the output of the Ordinal Encoder on the test set is:
+##### The question 2 is validated if the output of the Ordinal Encoder on the test set is:

 ```console
 array([[2.],